British Somaliland: Dervish war

 Beginning in 1899, the British were forced to expend considerable human and military capital to contain a decades-long resistance mounted by the Dervish movement.
-The movement was led by Sayyid Mohammed Abdullah Hassan, a Somali religious leader referred to colloquially by the British as the "Mad Mullah".
+The movement was led by Sayyid Mohammed Abdullah Hassan, a Somali religious leader who was pejoratively referred to by the British as the "Mad Mullah".
 Repeated military expeditions were unsuccessfully launched against Hassan and his Dervishes before the First World War.

 Sultan Nur Ahmed Aman the 5th Sultan of the Habr Yunis Sultanate was one of the main leaders behind the Somali Dervish movement (1899–1920) along with another Isaaq leader Haji Sudi.
 Nur Ahmed Aman was the principal agitator rallying the followers of the Kob Fardod Tariqa behind his anti-French Roman Catholic Mission campaign that would become the cause of the Dervish uprising.
 He assisted in assembling men and arms and hosted the revolting tribesmen in his quarter at Burao in August 1899, declaring the Dervish rebellion.
-He fought and led the war throughout the early years of the conflict from 1899–1904.
-He and his brother Geleh Ahmed (Kila Ahmed) were the main signatories of the Dervish peace treaty with the British, Ethiopians and Italian colonial powers on March 5, 1905, known as the Ilig Treaty or the Pestalozza agreement.
+He fought and led the war throughout the early years of the conflict from 1899 to 1904.
+He and his brother Geleh Ahmed (Kila Ahmed) were the main signatories of the Dervish peace treaty with the British, Ethiopians and Italian colonial powers on 5 March 1905, known as the Ilig Treaty or the Pestalozza agreement.